LarsWH/VlcMultiView/vlc.md

 - Generated play-list files by running
   - `playlist`.
 This generates play lists based on the `folders.txt` file.
 - Check the folders to see if the generated playlists are OK
+- In the same folders, there are auto-generated `advance.cmd` files.
+These can be used to advance the play back a number of seconds.
 - Initialize the system:
   - `startup` which starts VLC and loads playlists, but does not start playback.
 - Now you are ready to start the play-back